tinacms/tina.io/content/docs/extending-tina/customize-list-ui.md

 ![list UI](https://res.cloudinary.com/forestry-demo/image/upload/v1649941182/tina-io/docs/extending-tina/Extending_Tina_No_List_Props.png)

-This can be customized threw the use of `itemProps`.
-When a new item is added to the list, the list UI will get the props passed by this function.
-The main use case of this is to provide a custom label based on the data in the component.
+The label used for list items can be customized using the `itemProps` function.
+The main use-case for this is to provide a custom label based on the data in the component.

 For example,